 - Giving virtual currency as a gift doesn’t create a taxable event (though the gift tax will still apply if you exceed the gift tax exemption amount).

 - Transfers are not taxable events.
 In its new guidance, the IRS reconfirmed that “If you transfer virtual currency from a wallet, address, or account belonging to you, to another wallet, address, or account that also belongs to you” the transfer is not considered as a taxable event.
-This is gret news for crypto investors because some exchanges, such as Coinbase count withdrawals as taxable events, which means that now you can use a bitcoin tax software like ZenLedger to refile your taxes for the previous years and hopefully save on your crypto taxes.
+This is great news for crypto investors because some exchanges, such as Coinbase count withdrawals as taxable events, which means that now you can use a bitcoin tax software like ZenLedger to refile your taxes for the previous years and hopefully save on your Crypto Taxes and Accounting.

 - Buying digital currency with US dollars doesn’t create a taxable event.
 You don’t realize gains until you sell.

 - Hard forks: if as a result of an airdrop following a hard fork you didn’t receive crypto units of the new cryptocurrency, you don’t have gross income, and you don’t have to report it.